vimwiki/vimwiki/CONTRIBUTING.md

 Make sure to update `doc/vimwiki.txt` with the following information:

-1. Update the changelog to include information on the new feature the PR introduces or the bug it is fixing.
+1. Update the changelog to include, at the top of it, information on the new feature the PR introduces or the bug it is fixing as well as the PR number and related issue number if possible
 2. Add a help section to describe any new features or options.
 3. If you are a first time contributor add your name to the list of contributors.
+4. Add some non regression tests on:
+  - The bug you fixed
+  - The new feature you added
+  - The API function you added or changed

 **Testing:** Vimwiki uses [vader](https://github.com/junegunn/vader.vim) for unit tests and [vint](https://github.com/Kuniwak/vint) for linting.
 Any new PRs must add new tests and pass all